tiwarylab/AF2RAVE_Glide-kinase/README.md

 Please note that this is intended to be a code and data repository for a specific set of systems (i.e. protein kinases) For a view of the full pipeline excluding multiple walker learning and static bias, please use the repository for [AF2RAVE](https://github.com/tiwarylab/alphafold2rave/)

-## A simple colab notebook for tAF2 can be found here -> [Link](https://colab.research.google.com/github/tiwarylab/AF2RAVE_Glide-kinase/blob/main/tAlphaFold2.ipynb)
+## The colab notebook for tAF2 can be found here -> [tAlphaFold2_kinase](https://colab.research.google.com/github/tiwarylab/AF2RAVE_Glide-kinase/blob/main/tAlphaFold2_kinase.ipynb)
 The above mentioned notebook is based on [Colabfold](https://github.com/sokrypton/ColabFold)

 ## Motivation